 Are There Health Risks From Eating Fruit Wax Coatings?

-If you are buying conventional non-organic fruit you need to be more concerned about pesticides, I think.
+If you are buying conventional non-organic fruit you need to be more concerned about pesticides, I think, also you have to make sure the exterminator you hire at home uses nature friendly products.
 As part of the harvest process, produce is cleaned before it is sprayed with a fruit wax coating.
 But some argue that a layer of pesticides get sealed in under that fruit wax covering.
 I decided to do some fact checking and discovered this is true.
 I focused on apples especially, since apples top the Environmental Working Group’s annual Dirty Dozen™ list of most pesticide-contaminated produce.
 And they are a favorite in school lunch bags across the country.
 Pesticides showed up in over 98% of samples the group tested and there were over 48 different kinds of pesticides on them.
 Some samples included chlorpyrifos, which is known to cause ADHD and lower IQ.

 Certain pesticides are known neurotoxins, which means they affect a child’s development and brain function.
 Infants are more at risk from pesticide toxicity than older children and adults because they can’t detoxify these chemicals.